Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 ### Multi-languages support

-Some objects support translation definition to visualize them differently based on the language context used:
+Some objects support translation definitions to visualize them based on the language context used:

-List of the object and fields that support translation:
+List of objects and fields that support translation:

 * **Product**: title, description
 * **Product Plan**: title, description
 * **Product Plan Quota**: name
 * **Product Documentation**: topic name, topic description, section name, section description, article name, article description, article markdown
-* **Document library document**: document title, document description, markdown content, binary content (PDF/PPTX,...), url
+* **Document Library Document**: document title, document description, markdown content, binary content (PDF/PPTX,...), url
 * **Category**: title, description
 * **Stage**: title, description
 * **SubscriptionRequestDefinition**: title, each object in the schema having title and/or description
 * **AccessRequestDefinition**: title, each object in the schema having title and/or description
 * **CredentialRequestDefinition**: title, each object in the schema having title and/or description

-These translations are provided using 2 different sub-resources attached to the object:
+These translations are provided using two different sub-resources attached to the object:

-* the default language sub-resources
+* The default language sub-resources
-* the language specific sub-resource (one for each translated languages)
+* The language specific sub-resource (one for each translated languages)

 Sample sub-resource for setting the object default language as English: